Oink70/Bootstrap/README.md

 ## ToDo:
  - Add option to verify the last x blocks if reindex and resync is inactive.
  - Add info on webpage on *Genesis synchronized*, *Reindexed*, or *x blocks checked*
- - Continued testing on VRSCTEST PBaaS chains (current version is only thoroughly tested at mainnet).
+ - Continued testing on VRSCTEST PBaaS chains (current version is only thoroughly tested at VRSC en VRSCTEST).
  - Make new templates in line with the Verus website style.
  - Make zip and tarball optional, defaulting to tarball.
  - Whatever else springs to mind.